TZstatsADS/fall2017-project1-sxuan2/README.md

 Term: Fall 2017

-+ Projec title: Lorem ipsum dolor sit amet
++ Project title: What topics do Republican and Democratic Presidents focus on?
-+ This project is conducted by [your name]
++ This project is conducted by Sijian Xuan

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: This project researchs on inaugurations of US presidents and focus on the difference of topics presidents talk about from both parties(Republican and Democratic), as well as some other interesting facts.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.